2KAbhishek/talks/the-laziest-neovim.md

 - Windows System: ~**400 ms** -> ~**42 ms**
 - Android Phone: ~**660 ms** -> ~**56 ms**
 - Android Tablet: ~**1150 ms** -> ~**106 ms**

-> If a plugin breaks during an upgrade, it won't affect your workflow

 ---